What Are the Best Living Fence Plants for Your Yard?

 Every outdoor space benefits from greenery and DIY landscape design.
 Privacy hedges create a natural living wall, providing many benefits while remaining low maintenance and aesthetically pleasing.

-If you need help selecting the best plants for your new living fence, reach out to a LawnStarter professional to discover which hedge plants or trees are your best options.
+If you need help selecting the best plants for your new living fence, Fence Gnome connects you to the best living fence pros near you to discover which hedge plants or trees are your best options.

 Kimberly Magerl

-Born and raised in Springfield, Illinois, Kimberly Magerl enjoys growing fruits and vegetables in her garden.
-When she isn't gardening, Kimberly enjoys trying new recipes and cooking with her home-grown herbs.
+Kimberly Magerl is a writer and data analyst specializing in home improvement, DIY, roofing, and solar technologies.
+She enjoys growing vegetables in her garden, getting outdoors, and transforming her space with DIY projects.
+A resident of Texas, when she isn't gardening, Kimberly enjoys trying new recipes and cooking with her home-grown herbs.